📚

 First, the US economy grew into a major world importer and exporter, eventually becoming the world’s biggest economy (as measured by Gross Domestic Product, or GDP) by the 1920s.
 US economic dominance would be near its height at the end of the period in 1945 with the end of World War Two (WWII) thanks partly to US war material production.
 This transition included smaller trends like increased urbanization, increased industrialization.

-This growth was not without problems and hiccups.
-Progressives tried to make the bad parts of industrial society better.
-The Great Depression also challenged US politicians to come up with new solutions to increasing economic instability.
+This growth was not without problems and hiccups, so Progressives tried to make the bad parts of industrial society better and the Great Depression challenged US politicians to come up with new solutions to increasing economic instability.

 Technology & Migration